Kalaripayattu: Southern style

-Marmashastram and massage
+Marmashastram – striking of vital points

 It is claimed that experienced Kalari warriors could disable or kill their opponents by merely striking the correct marmam (vital point) on their opponent's body.
 This technique is taught only to the most promising and level-headed students so as to discourage misuse of the technique.
 Marmashastram stresses on the knowledge of marmam and is also used for marma treatment (marmachikitsa).
 This system of marma treatment originated from Ayurveda, as well as Siddha medicine.
 Critics of Kalaripayattu have pointed out that the application of marmam techniques against neutral outsiders has not always produced verifiable results.

 The earliest mention of marmam is found in the Rig Veda, where Indra is said to have defeated Vritra by attacking his marmam with a vajra.
 References to marmam are also found in the Atharva Veda.
 With numerous other scattered references to vital points in Vedic and epic sources, it is certain that India's early martial artists knew about and practiced attacking or defending vital points.
 Sushruta (c.
-6th century BC) identified and defined 107 vital points of the human body in his Sushruta Samhita.
+6th century BCE) identified and defined 107 vital points of the human body in his Sushruta Samhita.
 Of these 107 points, 64 were classified as being lethal if properly struck with a fist or stick.
 Sushruta's work formed the basis of the medical discipline Ayurveda, which was taught alongside various Indian martial arts that had an emphasis on vital points, such as Varma kalai and Marma adi.